Select either Basic or Detailed from the dropdown menu. These show on-screen as:

 Detailed - adds detail to the basic summary and includes the income tax and national insurance figures.

 Enter the name of the current employer

 This is a must key field.
-Enter the employee's gross annual salary - the £ sign can be omitted.
+Enter the employee's gross yearly salary - the £ sign can be omitted.

 Select either Net or Gross from the dropdown menu.

 Net - applies to Personal Pensions, Groups of Personal Pensions and Stakeholder pensions.
 Income tax / National Insurance contributions are calculated on the employee's gross salary before the net pension contribution is deducted.